saurvs/hypervisor-rs/README.md

 virtual machines on OS X.

-It binds to the `Hypervisor` framework on OS X, and exposes a safe Rust interface through the `hypervisor::osx` module, and an unsafe foreign function interface through the `hypervisor::osx::ffi` module.
+It binds to the `Hypervisor` framework on OS X, and exposes a safe Rust interface through the `hypervisor` module, and an unsafe foreign function interface through the `hypervisor::ffi` module.

 [Documentation](https://saurvs.github.io/hypervisor-rs/)